lzl124631x/LeetCode/README.md

 70 | Climbing Stairs | Easy |
 96 | Unique Binary Search Trees | Medium |
 310 | Minimum Height Trees | Medium |

+# License

+All rights reserved by github.com/lzl124631x.
+Contact me if you want to redistribute the code.